 Popular Skills for Senior Video Editor

-Senior Video Editors report using a pretty varied skill set on the job.
-Most notably, facility with motion graphics, Graphic Design, and avid are correlated to pay that is significantly above average, leading to increases of 34 percent, 8 percent, and 6 percent, respectively.
+Senior Video Editors seem to require a number of specific skills.
+Most notably, facility with motion graphics, Graphic Design, and avid are correlated to pay that is significantly above average, leading to increases of 31 percent, 5 percent, and 4 percent, respectively.
 Those listing Project Management as a skill should be prepared for drastically lower pay.
 Adobe Premiere and Product Photography also typically command lower compensation.
-For most people, competency in Adobe After Effects indicates knowledge of Apple Final Cut Pro and Graphic Design.
+Most people familiar with Adobe After Effects also know Apple Final Cut Pro and Graphic Design.

 Pay by Experience Level for Senior Video Editor